weders/habitat-sim/docs/src/backend.rst

 Backend
 =======

+A dump of the docs for all the backend classes

 .. currentmodule:: habitat_sim

-.. autoclass:: SimulatorConfiguration
-   :members:
-   :undoc-members:

 .. automodule:: habitat_sim.bindings
    :members: